 Education in Burkina Faso

-To achieve this vision, the PSEF is built around four strategic priorities:
+To achieve this vision, the PSEF is built around three strategic programs, which seek to:

-- Improving the management and monitoring of the education and training system.
+- Foster governance in the management of the education and training sector.

 All amounts are in US dollars.